red-ant/au-non-disclosure/au-non_disclosure_agreement.md

 ## Disclosures required by law

-The Recipient of Confidential Information is permitted to disclose Confidential Information if:
+- The Recipient of Confidential Information is permitted to disclose Confidential Information if:
 	- the disclosure is necessary in order to enforce the Agreement;
 	- the disclosure is required by law or a binding order of a government agency or court.

-The Recipient must not, however, make such a disclosure without first notifying the Discloser and giving the Disclosure a reasonable opportunity to object to the disclosure.
-The Recipient must also use reasonable endeavours to ensure the person receiving the Confidential Information under this clause will treat it confidentially.
+- The Recipient must not make such a disclosure without first notifying the Discloser and giving the Disclosure a reasonable opportunity to object to the disclosure.
+- The Recipient must also use reasonable endeavours to ensure the person receiving the Confidential Information under this clause will treat it confidentially.

 ## Approved Persons and Approved Uses